Last Updated on March 14, 2021 by pf team

 Instead, providers like Wix.com offer a simpler experience and offer website packages that fit your business.
 For those on a tight budget, Wix provides a way to get started for free.

 However, you’ll probably want to choose one of Wix’s affordable plans.
 For example, for less than 50 cents per day, You can get up to 2GB of bandwidth per month.

 You’ll also get Wix’s powerful website building and management tools.
 All paid plans come with free domain name registration for 1 year.

 4. Establish an LLC

-Setting up an LLC for your tutoring business can help protect your personal assets.
+Setting up an LLC for your online tutoring business can help protect your personal assets.
 In effect, a limited liability company acts like a firewall between your business and personal financial life.

 You’ll still need to run your LLC in a business-like manner, but an LLC can help protect you against personal liability.
 Your LLC is a separate legal entity even if you are the only member.